 Are you qualifying based on education?
 Submit a copy of your college transcript (unofficial is acceptable) or a list of coursework with hours completed.
 Education completed in foreign colleges or universities may be used to meet Federal qualification requirements if you can show that your foreign education is comparable to education received in accredited educational institutions in the United States.
 For example, specific courses accepted for college-level credit by an accredited U.S. college or university, or foreign education evaluated by an organization recognized for accreditation by the Department of Education as education equivalent to that gained in an accredited U.S. college or university.
 It is your responsibility to provide such evidence with your application.
 See Recognition of Foreign Qualifications for more information.

 Are you a veteran?
-Submit Member Copy 4 of your DD-214 or other (Certificate of Release or Discharge from Active Duty) or notice form.
-Those applying for 10-Point preference must fill out the SF-15 and provide documentation that demonstrates preference eligibility.
+Submit Member Copy 4 of your DD-214 or other (Certificate of Release or Discharge from Active Duty) and/or documentation of service connected disability.
 If applying based on eligibility under the Veterans Opportunity to Work (VOW) Act, you must submit certification from the Armed Forces that you will be discharged or released from active duty within 120 days from the date on the certification.
 This must indicate your dates of service, your rank, and confirm that you will be separated under honorable conditions.
-View more veterans' information .
+View more veterans' information.

 Are you claiming special priority selection rights under the Interagency Career Transition Plan (ICTAP)?
 If so, submit a copy of your agency notice, a copy of your most recent performance rating, and a copy of your most recent Notification of Personnel Action (SF-50) noting your current position, grade level, and duty location.